gluxon/DriverStation.js/README.md

 The Additional Platform Specific dependencies for compiling node natives can be found on the [node-gyp](https://github.com/TooTallNate/node-gyp#installation) github repo README.

-#### Notes:
 ##### Linux
-If your system's Python 2.7 executable isn't just called `python` you can use the `--python` switch.
+If your system's Python 2.7 executable isn't just called `python` you can use the `--python=<executable name>` flag.

 ##### Windows
-This process was rather difficult, below is a step by step of what I did to complete this task (in additon to the above general instructions).
+This process was rather difficult, taking nearly 2 weeks to resolve issues, below is a step by step of what I did to complete this task (in additon to the above general instructions).
 Note: I started with a clean install of Windows 7 Home Premium 64-bit.

 - Install [Python 2.7.3](http://www.python.org/download/releases/2.7.3#download)